 You often hear that the best time to travel to Namibia is the dry season, because you see more wildlife.
 Indeed, during the dry season waterholes in Etosha National Park often look like this:

 When it has rained, on the other hand, it could be that nobody appears at the waterhole.
 Then there’s enough water to be found in the bush.
 Little water pools easily form on the calcareous, limy soil in Etosha.

 Then the animals don’t have to waste energy for traveling to the next waterhole.
 And they don’t have to risk being ambushed and eaten by lions, hyenas or a leopard.

 But, that doesn’t mean that during the rainy season it is boring and you can’t experience anything special in Etosha National Park during the rainy season.

 Maybe it’s more difficult to find animals as they are more spread out in the bush and the plains.
 But, in exchange, you might see giraffes on a carpet of green grass and flowers or you could marvel at young pelicans:

 Or, you might be able to observe the extremely rare, highly threatened blue crane (it is estimated that there are less than 40 of these birds in Namibia):

 Moreover, lions and other predators like hyenas or cheetah might even be better to observe during the rainy season:

 And of course, there are many babies.
-This mother and her fawn belong to the strictly protected black-faced impalas (Aepyceros Melampus petersi).
+This mother and her calf belong to the strictly protected black-faced impalas (Aepyceros Melampus petersi).
 They only occur naturally in parts of Namibia and Angola.
 Impalas elsewhere are common impalas (Aepyceros Melampus).

-Do you maybe sometimes even see more animals?
+Do you maybe even see more animals?